magic/mime-types/README.md

+---

+This file gets generated via 'bin/README-template.md' do not change README.md, change the template instead!

+---

 # @magic/mime-types

 exports all mime-db mimetypes that have file extensions.

 exports a key => value store,

 where key = extension and value = mime/type

 [html-docs](https://magic.github.io/mime-types)